• Disease Overview

 Introduction

 Dystonia was first described in the medical literature as far back as the 1800s.
-However, the classification of dystonia has always been complicated and controversial, resulting in confusion, not only for patients, but within the medical community as well.
-A new basis for classifying the dystonias has been proposed based on a consensus achieved by an international expert group of physicians (Albanese A, et al. 2013).
+The classification of dystonia has always been complicated and controversial, resulting in confusion, not only for patients, but within the medical community as well.
+A basis for classifying the dystonias has been proposed based on a consensus achieved by an international expert group of physicians (Albanese A, et al. 2013).
 This group has proposed to classify dystonia based on clinical features and etiology.

-Classifying dystonia by clinical features includes age of onset, body distribution, temporal pattern, and associated features.
-Age of onset is broken down into infancy (birth to 2 years), childhood (3-12 years), adolescence (13-20), early adulthood (21-40), and late adulthood (greater than 40 years).
+Classifying dystonia by clinical features includes age of onset, body distribution, temporal pattern and associated features.
+Age of onset is broken down into infancy (birth to 2 years), childhood (3-12 years), adolescence (13-20), early adulthood (21-40) and late adulthood (greater than 40 years).
 Dystonia that develops during infancy or childhood is more likely to have a known cause and to progress to become widespread.

-Temporal pattern helps to distinguish between dystonia that becomes progressively worse, in terms of intensity and/or involvement of other muscles groups, or remains unchanged (static).
+Temporal pattern helps to distinguish between dystonia that becomes progressively worse in terms of intensity and/or involvement of other muscles groups or remains unchanged (static).
 It also refers to the variability in disease expression in relation to other factors such as external triggers or voluntary actions.
 Temporal patterns can be broken down into four types: persistent, in which dystonia persists throughout the day without fluctuation; task-specific, in which dystonia occurs only during a specific action or task (e.g. writer’s cramp); diurnal fluctuations, in which dystonia fluctuates in severity at certain points throughout the day and often lessens during the night; and paroxysmal in which a sudden, temporary episode of dystonia occurs often as the result of a specific trigger.

 The etiology axis refers to whether degenerative changes or structural damage is present in the nervous system (nervous system pathology) and whether the disorder is inherited or acquired, or whether the underlying cause is unknown or unproven (idiopathic).